Citi is an advertising partner.

 Lowe's Advantage Credit Card vs Citi® Double Cash Card – 18 month BT offer

 Unlike the Lowe's Advantage Credit Card, the Citi® Double Cash Card – 18 month BT offer makes for a great everyday card.
-Cardholders can Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
-While the Lowe's Advantage Credit Card tops the v when it comes to purchases at Lowe's due to its 5% discount, the Citi® Double Cash Card – 18 month BT offer offers a better rewards rate everywhere else.
+Cardholders can Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
+While the Lowe's Advantage Credit Card tops the Lowe's Advantage Credit Card when it comes to purchases at Lowe's due to its 5% discount, the Citi® Double Cash Card – 18 month BT offer offers a better rewards rate everywhere else.
 Overall, the Citi® Double Cash Card – 18 month BT offer is one of the best cash-back cards on the market.
 If you're going to apply for just one new credit card, we'd recommend making it the Citi® Double Cash Card – 18 month BT offer.

 Consider this if...

 - You'd prefer cash-back rewards versus an automatic discount on purchases.

 - You need a primary credit card.

 Lowe's Advantage Credit Card vs Chase Freedom Unlimited®